andotalao24/andotalao24.github.io/_pages/projects.md

 **Implicit discourse relation classification** February 2021 – May 2021
 *Supervised by Prof. [Yangqiu Song](https://www.cse.ust.hk/~yqsong/)*

--Applied BERT to the classification of implicit discourse relations.
+- Applied BERT to the classification of implicit discourse relations.
 Proposed to focus on the long-tail recognition to improve the classification performance.
--Experimented with various methods including data augmentation, loss function modification (e.g., Focal Loss), transfer learning and multi-task learning to improve the performance on minority class.
+- Experimented with various methods including data augmentation, loss function modification (e.g., Focal Loss), transfer learning and multi-task learning to improve the performance on minority class.
 The F1 score of the base model can be at best increased by 2.1%.